zhaoyuankui/client/doc/installing.rst

   msiexec /passive /i ownCloud-x.y.z.msi NO_DESKTOP_SHORTCUT="1" NO_SHELL_EXTENSIONS="1"

-*NOTE*: THe ownCloud MSI remembers these properties, so you don't need to specify them on upgrades.
+*NOTE*: The ownCloud MSI remembers these properties, so you don't need to specify them on upgrades.

 *NOTE*: You cannot use these to change the installed features, if you want to do that, see the next section.